top of page

 By 1803, Edmund aspired to join the British Army and leave his family for a new chapter in his life.
 The young Edmund joined the British Army as an Ensign of the 19th Regiment in June 1803.
 An Ensign was the lowest commissioned subaltern rank in infantry regiments in the British military until 1871 when it was replaced by the rank of Second Lieutenant.
 Lockyer’s leadership abilities were soon noticed, and he was promoted to Lieutenant early in 1805 and acquired or purchased a Captaincy in August the same year.

 In early 1806, Lockyer was posted to Ceylon (Sri Lanka) where he displayed remarkable governance qualities.
 Quite tragically in August 1806, Thomas Lockyer, Major Lockyer’s father, died because of an injury sustained when falling from his gig coming home to Wembury House.
+The Lockyer family had only just moved into the newly built Wembury House one month before.

 At Galle, Ceylon, on 12th August 1806, Lockyer wed a widow, Dorothea Agatha Young, nee de Ly (21st January 1790-13th September 1816).
 Quite ironically, Dorothea shared the same day of birth as Lockyer, 21st January.
 Dorothea was the sixteen-year-old widow of Captain John Young.